bloomingtonblades/hs-website/content/schedule.md

 Dropping the Puck on Cancer
 ---------------------------
-Game benefitng Riley Children's Hospital and Collegiate Charites.
+Game benefitng Riley Children's Hospital and Collegiate Charities.
 Blades vs. Carmel Gold, October 21, 2:15pm at the [Indiana Farmers Coliseum <span class="icon fa-map-marker"></span>][coliseum].
 Ticket price includes Indy Fuel Fan Fest after the game, followed by admission to the Indy Fuel home opener against the Tulsa Oilers.
 [Get your